Vlaad-P/vlaad_p.github.io/A - Data Exploration.md

 ---

  ### Sort by Multiple Columns
  We can also perform a multi-level sort by specifying 2 or more columns with the ORDER BY clause.
+Will use the following sample table for further deep dive:

 ---